ccycle/formulative/formulative-examples/README.md

 ## Build and Execute

-- get a list of the available binaries:
+- Get a list of the available binaries:

   ```
-  cabal list-bin .
+  cabal list-bin all:exes
   ```

-- build single binary:
+- Build single binary:

   ```
   cabal build <exec_name>
   ```

-  - if you want to reduce the binary size, use cabal options `--enable-executable-dynamic`.
+  - To reduce the binary size, use cabal options `--enable-executable-dynamic` :

     ```
     cabal build <exec_name> --enable-executable-dynamic
     ```

-- build all binary:
+- Build all binary:

   ```
-  cabal build --enable-executable-dynamic
+  cabal build all:exes --enable-executable-dynamic
   ```

 - execute: